chubbywallababy/EightSleepDemo/docs/Tasks.md

 # Friday

 - Initial work on the details view
-- centralize strings
+- Centralize strings
+- Animations and styling for sleeper cell if the kpi score is bad

 what i want to do

 - detail view and data visualization initial steps
-- animations an styling for sleeper cell if the kpi score is bad